amiechen/twitch-batch-loader/README.md

 python batchloader.py <YOUR AWESOME CLIENT ID>
 ```

-Voila! once you see the finished message in your terminal, check the `downloads` folder in this repo and you should see the videos there.
+Voilà! once you see the finished message in your terminal, check the `downloads` folder in this repo and you should see the videos there.